springer12/simplisafe-python/docs/message.rst

 ========

-At various times (most notably when dealing with :ref:`websocket events <websocket:Responding to Events>`), ``simplipy`` will make use of :meth:`simplipy.helpers.message.Message` objects.
+At various times (most notably when dealing with :ref:`websocket events <websocket:Responding to Events>` and system notifications), ``simplipy`` will make use of :meth:`simplipy.helpers.message.Message` objects.
 These objects provide an easy-to-use interface for this data, rather than dealing with raw, sometimes difficult-to-decipher data directly from SimpliSafe™.

 Each object has the following properties: